 Avoid too much tempura

 Is sushi healthy if it’s fried?
 Ordering vegetable tempura is like dropping a battered green bean into a fryer.
 A typical serving of vegetable tempura can have almost 1,600 calories, with 60 per cent of that coming from oil absorbed by the veggies.
 Shrink your portion by ordering a plate to share among a group of friends.
-Limit katsu and agemono dishes, too, as they are also fried and therefore have more fat and calories, Malkani says.
-Check out the 15 things you should never order at a restaurant.
+Limit katsu and agemono dishes, too—they are also fried and therefore have more fat and calories, Malkani says.

 Watch your serving size